mflova/mflova-coding-guidelines/python/general.md

 (item for item in my_list if item > 3)
 ```

-### Asbtract classes
+### Abstract classes

 Just as a reminder, you can create them with:

 ```python
 from abc import ABC, abstractmethod